exgalcos/exgalcos.github.io/publications.md

 ###  _Revision_/_Submitted_

+Kim, J., Park, J. and Park, H. High dimensional discriminant rules with shrinkage estimators of the covariance matrix and mean vector. _Submitted_.

+Baek, S., *Park, H. and Park, J.  Variable Selection Using Data Splitting and Projection for Principal Fitted Component Models in High Dimension.
+_Submitted_.

-*Park, H. and Park, J. (2022+)  A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.
+*Park, H. and Park, J.   A robust false discovery rate controlling procedure using empirical likelihood with a fast algorithm. _Submitted_.

-*Kim, Y.,  Baek, S., Lee, D. and Park, J.  (2022+) A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.
+*Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores. _Submitted_.

 ### _In Preparation_